DennisKo/langchain-3-chat-ui/README.md

-# Turn any text into emojis with Langchain and Nextjs
+# A ChatGPT UI.
+Stream OpenAI responses with Langchain and Nextjs

+A complete UI for an OpenAI powered Chatbot inspired by [ai.com](https://www.ai.com).

+It makes use of Nextjs streaming responses from the edge.
+Langchain is used to manage the chat history and calls to OpenAI's chat completion.
+It uses a basic `BufferMemory` as Memory.

 ## Getting Started